 Bedouins were used to selective breeding.
 This way, only the Arabians with the best temperament were put forth for breeding and their genes were conserved.

-This is one of the reasons modern Arabian horses are far more temperamental and loving which makes them ideal for both, beginners and professional riders.
+This is one of the reasons modern Arabian horse types are far more temperamental and loving which makes them ideal for both, beginners and professional riders.

 10. Domination in Endurance Racing